mayio/mariolueder.github.io/docs/_posts/2022-09-24-Noise-Reduction-Loopy-Belief-Propagation.md

 p(x) \propto \prod_{f \in ne(x)}\mu_{f \to x}(x)
 $$

-This is very similar the  variable to factor message.
+This is very similar to the computation of the variable to factor message.
 Now we multiply all incoming messages element-wise.

 ```python